dataplat/dbatools/contributing.md

 Documentation is really the area we welcome any help possible.
 The documentation refers to both the CBH (Comment Based Help) and the [website documentation](https://dbatools.io/functions).
 The CBH documentation is included with each command and is the content you see when you run `Get-Help Function-Name`.
 If any of that content is not clear enough or if the examples in the functions are not working, you should say so (e.g. raise an issue on GitHub or comment in Slack).
 Even if you are a casual user or a PowerShell newbie, we need your angle to make it as straight forward and clear as possible.

 ## Contribute New Commands
 Start out reviewing the [list of functions on the website](https://dbatools.io/functions/), or pulling the list from the module with `Get-Command -Module dbatools -CommandType Function | Out-GridView`.
 If you find something similar already exists, open [a new issue on GitHub](https://GitHub.com/sqlcollaborative/dbatools/issues/new) to request an enhancement to that command.
-New ideas already accepted can be found on [New Command](https://github.com/sqlcollaborative/dbatools/labels/Type%3A%20New%20Command) tagged issues.
+New ideas already accepted can be found on [Feature](https://github.com/sqlcollaborative/dbatools/labels/Feature) tagged issues.
 If nothing similar pops up, either ping @cl on Slack with your idea about the new command or open a new issue on GitHub with details or requirements you need.

 ## Report Bugs
 [Open a new issue](https://dbatools.io/new-issue/) on GitHub and fill in all the details.
 The title should report the affected function, followed by a brief description (e.g. _Get-DbaDatabase - Add property x to default view_).
 The provided template holds most of the details coders need to fix the issue.